MicrosoftDocs/query-docs/query-languages/dax/best-practices/dax-divide-function-operator.md

 ## Recommendations

-It's recommendedthat you use the DIVIDE function whenever the denominator is an expression that _could_ return zero or BLANK.
+It's recommended that you use the DIVIDE function whenever the denominator is an expression that _could_ return zero or BLANK.

 In the case that the denominator is a constant value, we recommend that you use the divide operator.
 In this case, the division is guaranteed to succeed, and your expression will perform better because it will avoid unnecessary testing.

 Carefully consider whether the DIVIDE function should return an alternate value.
 For measures, it's usually a better design that they return BLANK.
 Returning BLANK is better because report visuals—by default—eliminate groupings when summarizations are BLANK.
 It allows the visual to focus attention on groups where data exists.
-When necessary, you can configure the visual to display all groups (that return values or BLANK) within the filter context by enabling the [Show items with no data](/power-bi/create-reports/desktop-show-items-no-data) option.
+When necessary, in Power BI, you can configure the visual to display all groups (that return values or BLANK) within the filter context by enabling the [Show items with no data](/power-bi/create-reports/desktop-show-items-no-data) option.

 ## See also